What is your calling?

-Do you sometimes feel that everyone else knows what their calling is?
+Do you feel like everyone else knows their calling, except you?

 Do you feel like you have been trying to figure it out for too long?

-Do you just want things to fall into place already?
+Do you just want things to fall into place so you can move on?

 One of the things that I do in Dream Achiever Coaching is help people discover their unique mission or purpose in life.
 I believe we all have a calling, even when we don’t recognize it.
 In fact I wrote a whole book about discovering that calling and what to do when you find it.
 Here is a link: The Call: Perfect Dream, Imperfect Life

 I recently heard from a client who was worried that her responses to the clarity tool that I use prior to a coaching clarity call were too vague to be of use.
 In actuality, reading her completed work told me loud and clear what she didn’t want to do any more (stay in her current work environment) and there were many clues to the direction that she did want to go in.
 Sometimes it’s just too hard to see the forest for the trees, especially if you are lost in the woods…

 Here are three steps to discovering your calling: